kevinxu48/Data-410-Project-4/index.md

 To prevent overfitting and reduce variance, each tree's contribution to the prediction can be scaled with a learning rate between 0 and 1.

 ## Extreme Gradient Boosting (XGB)
-XGB is an open source implementation of Gradient Boosting in which regularization parameters are , and is faster, more memory efficient and accurate compared to other implementations of Gradient Boosting.
+XGB is an open source implementation of Gradient Boosting that improves upon the base Gradient Boosting framework through optimizations such as changing the order of loops to improve run time, using a max_depth parameter to improve computational performance, handling sparsity patterns more efficiently, and prevens overfitting through Lasso (L1) and Ridge (L2) regularization.
+Hence, it is known for being faster, more memory efficient and accurate compared to other implementations of Gradient Boosting.

 XGBoost has multiple hyperparameters that we can tune: the objective/learning task which is MSE in this project, the number of gradient boosted trees, the maximum depth of the trees, Gamma-the minimum loss reduction required to partition a leaf, Lambda and Alpha- the L1 and L2 norms respectively that control the weights, and the learning rate.

-To implement XGB in python, we can simply install the xgboost package by running
+To implement XGB in python, we can simply install the xgboost package by running:

 ```
 import xgboost as xgb
 ```